Eilish McColgan: 2022

 On 3 August, the 31-year-old claimed the first major title of her career as she won the gold medal in the 10,000 metres final at the Commonwealth Games in Birmingham.
 Her winning time of 30:48:60 was a new Games record, breaking her mother's 32-year mark.
 Thus, she completed the family hat-trick as her mother won over the same distance at Commonwealth Games Edinburgh 1986 and Auckland 1990.
 McColgan later added silver in the 5000 metres, which marked Scotland's 500th overall medal at the Commonwealth Games.

-The Dundonian continued her outstanding season at about a week later securing two additional medals at the European Championships Munich 2022.
-First she won a silver in the 10,000 metres (behind Yasemin Can), and added bronze for the 5000 metres three days later (behind Konstanze Klosterhalfen and Can), becoming the first British distance runner to compete in six championships outdoor finals in the same season.
+The Dundonian continued her outstanding season at about a week later securing two additional medals at the 2022 European Championships in Munich.
+First she won a silver in the 10,000 metres (behind Yasemin Can), and added bronze for the 5000 metres three days later (behind Konstanze Klosterhalfen and Can), becoming the first British distance runner to compete in six championship outdoor finals in the same season.

-In September, McColgan set a course record and the joint-fourth fastest women's half marathon in British history at the Big Half in London with a time of 67m 35s.
+In September, McColgan set a course record and the joint-fourth fastest women's half marathon in British history at The Big Half in London with a time of 67:35.
 She improved the previous best mark by more than two minutes.

 She had to withdraw from the 2022 London Marathon due to 'rebound hypoglycemia' refuelling problems.
-McColgan apparently improved by a second her own European 10 kilometres record, which she set earlier that year in Manchester, when winning at the Great Scottish Run in Glasgow in October.
+McColgan improved her own European 10 kilometres record by a second, when winning at the Great Scottish Run in Glasgow in October.
 However, the record set in Glasgow was invalidated when it was found that the course was 150 m short.
 In November, she set a new British record in the 15 kilometres with her fourth-place finish in a time of 47:40 at the Zevenheuvelenloop in Netherlands, breaking her mother's official record of 47:43.

 2023

-On 4 March, after five weeks of altitude training in Colorado, McColgan broke Radcliffe’s 21-year British 10,000 m record by 0.23 s with a time of 30:00.86 at the Sound Running The TEN in San Juan Capistrano, California.
+On 4 March, after five weeks of altitude training in Colorado, McColgan broke Radcliffe's 21-year British 10,000 m record by 0.23 s with a time of 30:00.86 at the Sound Running The TEN in San Juan Capistrano, California.
 In Europe only Sifan Hassan had run faster.
+On 2 April, the Scotswoman chopped 43 seconds from her British half marathon record set 14 months earlier, clocking the second-fastest female non-African mark in history of 1:05:43 for a win at the Berlin Half Marathon.
+She became the first British woman to win the competition.
+Later that month, she again missed her debut over the classic marathon distance in London due to a knee injury.